Feature Tour

 limiter.install(api)

 When the limit is exceeded, clients receive a 429 Too Many Requests response with a Retry-After header.
-Every response includes X-RateLimit-Limit and X-RateLimit-Remaining headers so clients can pace themselves.
+Every response includes X-RateLimit-Limit, X-RateLimit-Remaining, and X-RateLimit-Reset (seconds until the window resets) headers so clients can pace themselves.

 By default, counts live in process memory.
+The in-memory store tracks at most max_keys distinct clients (100k by default), evicting the least-recently seen beyond that, so a client rotating source IPs can’t grow memory without bound.
 For multi-process or multi-host deployments, plug in the Redis backend so all workers share one budget:

 from responder.ext.ratelimit import RateLimiter, RedisBackend